 By when do new students turn in the New Student Health Form?

 We strongly recommend them to submit the form to the Health Office as soon as possible after they receive the acceptance email from SFS Admission Office.
-The form must be turned in before or on Registration Day at the latest.
+The form must be turned in PRIOR TO the student’s start date at SFS.

 How do new students turn in the New Student Health Form?